timofurrer/.vim/README.md

 ## How to use?

-First you have to install the `exuberant-ctags`.
-It's needed in some plugins which we'll install later.
+First you have to install the `exuberant-ctags` and `pandoc`.
+They're needed in some plugins which we'll install later.
 When you have done this you have to clone this repository with the following command:

     git clone git://github.com/timofurrer/.vim.git ~/.vim